kylemsguy/snake-shooter/README.md

-# snake-shooter
+# Shooty Snake
-A snake shooter game thing lol
+A snake game with a twist: You have to shoot the food before you can eat it!

+Released under the MIT License

 ## Music used
 Ouroboros Kevin MacLeod (incompetech.com)